Police launch homicide investigation after man fatally injured in Miramar street

 However, police do not know whether there is a connection between the intruder and the deceased, but that is a focus of the investigation, Pritchard said.

-Police were carrying out “reassurance patrols” in the Miramar area and this would continue over coming days.
+Police are carrying out “reassurance patrols” in the Miramar area and these will continue over coming days.

 District improvement group Enterprise Miramar Peninsula Inc said following recent burglaries a community member had suggested they arrange a meeting between the community, police, and members of Wellington City Council.